The 2018 Brazilian Election

 Brazil performs poorly in safety from the state

-On the HRMI data website, you can view our data by geography or by right.
-Exploring by geography will allow you to see our measurements on a country by country basis.
-Viewing the data by right will compare all the pilot countries’ performance with respect to a certain right.
+On the HRMI data website, you can view our data by country or by right.
+Exploring by country will allow you to see all of our measurements in detail with regards to that specific country.
+Viewing the data by right will compare all of the survey countries’ performances with respect to a certain right.

 While Brazil does perform comparatively well in providing access to food, education and work to its citizens, it is one of the worst performers with respect to physical safety from the state.